21 Haziran 2024 Cuma

 Under socialism, exploitation is eliminated in a short time, but the extinction of classes takes place over a longer period of time.
 The limited production of commodities, and therefore the law of value, which prevails in a limited sphere, can only be completely abolished after a certain period of time.
 The socialist state, initially in the form of the dictatorship of the proletariat, will gradually become the state of all producers, classes will become producers, and the separation of society and state will gradually blur.
 With the transition from the period of socialism to the communist world society (the second stage), the political governance of people over each other will be replaced by the collective management of work and processes.

 Since the class determination of social relations will cease to exist under communism, the relations of political sovereignty and government observed between people in this period of history will also cease to exist.
 This means the disappearance of the state as an instrument of political power, domination and oppression.
 Under socialism, the state will gradually abandon this old function.
-Only when the state as a political organization becomes the organizational form of all social life will it fade away and dissolve into society.
+Only when the state as a political organization becomes the organizational form of all social life, it will fade away and dissolve into society.
 The state(s) will gradually come to perform the objective social work that people living all over the world collectively organize and take under their control.
 Tasks within the scope of social engineering, such as planning, the realization of production processes, the satisfaction of needs, the education of younger generations, the care of the elderly and the disabled, will be carried out by an organization that includes everyone.
 In short, while the state/states as an organization of domination and a structure of political power will fade and dissolve within society, an organizational structure that encompasses all of humanity will gradually be created.
 The unity of the states/state will become the organization of society encompassing all humanity.
 The state will be identified with organized society.
 The historical transcendence of the state is only possible through its transformation and development.
 "Communism is not a "stateless" society or a society in which the state is destroyed, but a social system in which the state is transcended.[67]

 At this point, it is useful to recall Bakunin's question to Marx: "There are about 40 million (proletarians-MB) in Germany.
 For example, will all 40 million be members of the government?", it is useful to recall Marx's answer: "Of course! (...)
 'All the people will rule and not be ruled'."[68]